Low-level library internals

 html! macro allows you to write code in a declarative style, your UI layout code will

-closely match the HTML that is generated to the page.
+closely match the HTML that is generated for the page.
 This becomes increasingly useful as your

 all of the code to manipulate the DOM yourself, the macro will handle it for you.

-html! macro can feel pretty magic, but it has nothing to hide.
-If you're curious about
+html! macro can feel pretty magical, but it has nothing to hide.
+If you are curious about

 how it works, try expanding the

 html! macro calls in your program.
-There's a useful command called
+There is a useful command called

 cargo expand which allows you to see the expansion of Rust macros.

-cargo by default so you'll need to install it with
+cargo by default so you will need to install it with

-reason is because generated code can sometimes clash with other code in an application.
-In order
+sometimes clash with other code in an application.
+To prevent issues,